What is a pregnancy test?

 What is it used for?

-A pregnancy test is used to find out whether you are pregnant.
+A pregnancy test is used to find out whether you're pregnant.

 Why do I need a pregnancy test?

-You may need this test if you think you are pregnant.
-Symptoms of pregnancy vary from woman to woman, but the most common sign of early pregnancy is a missed period.
-Other common signs of pregnancy include:
+You may need this test if you think you're pregnant.
+Symptoms of pregnancy vary from person to person.
+The most common sign of early pregnancy is a missed period.
+Other common signs of early pregnancy may include:

 - Swollen, tender breasts